nathancarter/nathancarter.github.io/index.md

 mathematical logic in 2004.

-I joined the faculty of [Bentley University](www.bentley.edu) and have worked in logic and dabbled in social network analysis.
+I joined the faculty of [Bentley University](www.bentley.edu) and have worked in logic, group theory visualization, computer graphics, educational software, and social network analysis.

 ## For more information